Seven Catholic social teaching principles

 This principle is believed to have originated from the Liberation Theology movement in Latin America.
-For the first time, people in the slums were holding the Bible in their own hands and imagining a world free from injustice.
+For the first time, people living in poverty in the slums were holding the Bible in their own hands and imagining a world free from injustice.
 This radical thinking shaped CAFOD’s early work in the 1960s.

 More recently, some Catholic theologians have spoken about an ‘option for the earth’.
 Pope Francis writes, “the earth herself, burdened and laid waste, is among the most abandoned and maltreated of our poor” Laudato Si’ #2.

 Peace… is an order that is founded in truth, nurtured and animated by charity, and brought into effect under the auspices of freedom.